 Dude, this car placed last in your latest compact-car comparison.
 True.
 Poor visibility and drivability issues thwarted the Cruze in that test — but so did its questionable value equation.
 At minimum, high discounts right the ship on the last problem.
 But remember that our monthly best deals aren't always about the best cars.
 Want something we also like?
 Check out the Editor's Choice toward the bottom.

 How much can I save?
-Lots, if you finance through Chrysler Capital.
+Lots, if you finance your new vehicle through Chrysler Capital.
 Overall sales of the Ram pickup truck (which include the 1500 and heavy-duty variants) ebbed 5.6 percent in December.
 That's versus a strong year-ago month, but some versions of the 2018 model-year 1500 — and many versions of the 2500 and 3500 — averaged 40-plus days to sell last month.
 Now through Jan.
 31, parent automaker Fiat Chrysler Automobiles is offering $3,750 off the 2018 Ram 1500 to those who finance through its lending arm.
 In certain West Coast markets, we found advertised discounts of $4,750 to $5,250 on certain trim levels.
 That's a lot of money on the full-size pickup, though spotty crash-test scores should give pause to safety-minded shoppers.

 What sort of rates will I get if I have to finance through FCA for the cash incentive?
 That depends on your credit.
 FCA also offers zero-percent financing for qualified shoppers on the 2018 Ram 1500, but it's for a short term — just 36 months — and accompanies just $500 in cash discounts.